 These insurances are sometimes valid Europe-wide or even worldwide.
 The geographical scope of the insurance must be adapted to the risk.
 This means that insurance policies need to be adjusted accordingly in the event of international activities.
 If an insurance policy has already been taken out, it should be reviewed and possibly expanded for worldwide coverage together with a broker or insurance agent.

 The large number of insurance provider makes it difficult to navigate the wide range of insurance products and to find the most efficient coverage for one’s needs.
 Generally applicable recommendations are hardly possible.
 It is therefore advisable to contact an independent broker specialized in insurance for the cultural sector.
-Consultations are free.
+Consultations are normally free of charge.